1. About budesonide inhalers

 Budesonide and breastfeeding

-It's generally OK to use your budesonide inhaler while you're breastfeeding.
+It's OK to use your budesonide inhaler while you're breastfeeding.

 8. Cautions with other medicines

-Some medicines and budesonide interfere with each other.
+Some medicines and budesonide affect each other.
 This can increase your chances of side effects, or it may mean changing your budesonide dose.

 Check with a pharmacist or your doctor if you're taking: